rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Types can be very helpful in bug prevention.
 Programmers who start using a PL with powerful types (e.g. Idris, Haskell) experience this first hand: lots of compilation errors, many uncovering an issue in the program.
 Types also can help in verifying idiosyncratic code (these generate high cognitive loads).
 In my bug records, about a third can be classified under: easily preventable using more explicit types, the rest (minus a few exceptions) can be classified as: preventable using stricter types with moderate to high effort.
 However such judgment has some _hind-sight bias_ and the numbers I am seeing are likely specific to my projects, PL capabilities, and my understanding of types.
-Example of easily preventable bugs in Haskell are: bugs caused by using catch-all wild cards in pattern matches, use of `type` instead of `newtype`, too much "untyped" code (e.g. to much code around aeson).
+Example of easily preventable bugs in Haskell are: bugs caused by using catch-all wild cards in pattern matches, use of `type` instead of `newtype`, too much "untyped" code (e.g. too much code around aeson).
 Equivalents exist is some mainstream languages in a limited capacity[^mainstreamtypes].

 [^mainstreamtypes]:  Type safe `switch` is sometimes available (e.g TypeScript), usefulness of unique types is somewhat reduced due to superclass widening (see next section).